counsyl/civet/README.md

 --------------------

 If you want to use additional CoffeeScript or Sass compiling options, add these to your `settings.py`.
-Here we show the default values Civet uses:
+Here are the default values Civet uses:

     CIVET_COFFEE_SCRIPT_ARGUMENTS = ('--compile', '--map')
     CIVET_SASS_ARGUMENTS = ('--compass',)